pedrocol/basal_mom5-collaborative-project/README.md

 As we figure out the main results and develop the storyline, we can add to the [Results Summary here] and [draft figure list for the paper here].

 Overleaf project https://www.overleaf.com/project/62ba65027822b61f00348ec6

+# Main experiment and parameterization design

+The parameterization can be found [Here](https://github.com/pedrocol/basal_routines/tree/master/MOM_routines).
+It is based on Mathiot et al., 2017.
+It distributes the runoff south of 60S uniformly at depth, between the ice shelf front and the grounding line (data coming from Merino et al., 2016).

+This parameterization is run in the same model version as the run done by Adele (/g/data/ik11/outputs/access-om2-01/01deg_jra55v13_ryf9091_rerun_for_easterlies/), using the restart after 250 years spinup.

 # Hackathon schedule (in Canberra/Sydney time zone)